Written by:

 - Longer lunch break: An individual suffering from severe depression may need to take a longer lunch hour twice a week for therapy and med checks.

-- Mental health day: An individual subject to psychotic episodes may need advanced approval to take paid or unpaid time off when they are in crisis.
+- Mental health day: An individual subject to psychotic episodes may need advanced approval to take a paid or unpaid mental health day off when they are in crisis.

 - Job transfer: An employee recovering from addiction may request a transfer so they don’t have to attend trade shows where they’ll be tempted to drink.